sarahshi/PyIRoGlass/docs/importing_data.rst

 *  :math:`\text{Thickness}`
 *  :math:`\text{Sigma_Thickness}`

 For example, here is an example of a `.CSV` table containing the glass composition and thickness data (scroll across to see the entire table).
-You can use the `ChemThickTemplate.CSV` from the GitHub repository to create your own.
+You can use the `ChemThickTemplate.CSV` from the `PyIRoGlass GitHub repository <https://github.com/sarahshi/PyIRoGlass>`_ to create your own.
 You should fill every cell, else ``PyIRoGlass`` will assume that oxide was not analyzed or detected.
 For oxides that were not analyzed or not detected, enter 0 into the cell.

 +------------+-------+------+-------+-------+------+------+------+------+------+------+------+-----------+-----------------+
 | Sample     | SiO2  | TiO2 | Al2O3 | Fe2O3 | FeO  | MnO  | MgO  | CaO  | Na2O | K2O  | P2O5 | Thickness | Sigma_Thickness |